 Wondering how to get your body ready to squat?
 Check out our guide on How To Warm Up For Squats

-Bodyweight box squats allow the lifter to begin supporting themselves while giving them a target depth to allow for additional support and to provide feedback for how low to squat.
+Bodyweight box squats give the lifter a target depth to allow for additional support and to provide feedback on how low to squat.

 - Maintain proximity to the box

-- Keep the knees in line with the toes while allowing the hips to travel backwards as the knees track forwards
+- Keep the knees in line with the toes while allowing the hips to travel backward as the knees track forwards

 - Maintain a neutral spine by resisting back arching or rounding

-- Lightly touch the bench without completely relaxing onto it
+- Lightly touch the bench without completely relaxing on it

 - After contact with the bench, push through the legs to come to standing